-As with any service, there are costs associated with using a Payment Gateway.
+As with any service, Payment Gateway Providers come with costs.
 These can range from setup fees, cancellation fees, monthly usage fees, per-transaction fees and chargeback fees.
-Most stand-alone Payment Gateways charge a Payment Gateway fee to use their services.
+Most stand-alone Payment Gateway providers charge a Payment Gateway fee to use their services.
 Another perk of all-in-one providers is that they typically waive this fee given the other features you’re taking advantage of.

-Because your business is always evolving, we recommend choosing providers that lack a contract.
+Because your business is always evolving, we recommend choosing Merchant Account and Payment Gateway providers that offer a month-to-month service.
 You may not think this is possible, but they do exist.
 This means you can use their services for however long they meet your needs and expectations.
-Businesses that lack a contract tend to provide better service because their customers could leave at any moment.
+Businesses that lack a month-to-month contract tend to provide better service because their customers could leave at any moment.

 It’s important to note that while rates are important, they shouldn’t be the primary deciding factor.
 After all, some providers advertise low rates and gradually increase them on their customers.
 Others, may charge very little but lack the security you’ll want to have (more on that next).